-Tapping Frog Talent Management offers representation for established and emerging actors in Film, TV, Theatre and Advertising.
+Tapping Frog Management offers representation for established and emerging artists in Film, TV, Theatre and Advertising, Music, and Literary.
+We believe in supporting all areas of our clients creativity.

 We represent a select number of artists across a diverse age range, including children.